rahulraja25/rahulraja25.github.io/_pages/about.md

 **News**:

 <ul>
+<li> Serving as a Graduate Student Instructor (GSI) at the School of Information in Winter 2023.</li>
 <li> Serving as a Graduate Student Instructor (GSI) at the School of Information in fall 2022.</li>
 <li> Serving as a reviewer for <b>IEEE PMLR</b>. </li>
 <li> Serving as a reviewer for <b>WACV 2023</b>. </li>